ices-eg/wg_WGEEL/Misc/data_call_2024/EE.md

 * WKEMP 2025, integration of new data in the db

+The data replaced are in wkemp folder

+or duplicates 35 values replaced in the t_eelstock_ eel table (values from current datacall stored with code eel_qal_id -24) ,
+          110 values not replaced (values from current datacall stored with code eel_qal_id -24), In addition, 35 values replaced in the t_eelstock_eel_percent (old values kept with code eel_qal_id=-24) ,
+                110 values not replaced for table t_eelstock_eel_percent  (values from current datacall stored with code eel_qal_id -24)

 ## Annex 11

  9 new values inserted in the database